mlhoutel/garden/src/content/articles/23_11_06_oneliner.md

 The recovery from the exception handler function requires a way to jump back to the stack, and the "goto" library in Python (https://github.com/snoack/python-goto) is designed to implement this concept by allowing an absolute jump to a designated flag in the program.

-Unfortunately, leveraging this library isn't feasible in this case, as after the `sys.excepthook` is invoked, the program is in an exceptional state, and the stack is effectively unwound as part of the process of handling the uncaught exception (to create the stack trace for instance).
+Unfortunately, leveraging this library isn't feasible in this case, as after the `sys.excepthook` is invoked, the program is in an exceptional state, and the stack is effectively unwound as part of the process of handling the uncaught exception (to create the stack trace).
 Consequently, the remaining frames on the call stack no longer exist and cannot be executed.

 We come to the conclusion that we cannot recover from an unhandled exception in Python.
 However, as we are delving into the `goto` library, we discover that runtime bytecode alteration is feasible in this scripting language, enabling a wide range of possibilities...